Generic Name: apomorphine (a poe MOR feen)

 low blood pressure or dizzy spells;

-a history of heart attack, stroke, or coronary artery disease;
+a heart attack, stroke, or coronary artery disease;

 asthma or sulfite allergy;